NikolaiRadke/Noko/HOWTO_Compile/README.md

 ```
 with the lines below.

-Alas, until now i wasn't able to find out more about *platform.local.txt*.
-So backup you old platform.txt to save your old compiler options.
+Alas, until now i wasn't able to find out more about *platform.local.txt*, which allows the user to define a specific platform.txt locally for each sketch.
+So better backup you old platform.txt to save your old compiler options.

 ```
 # These can be overridden in platform.local.txt